dheerajshrivastva-dev/proxy-rule-backend/README.md

 ### Easy API Configuration

 - Simplified API rule creation using a form-based interface.
-- Specify target hosts, ports, and rate limit settings for each API.
+- Specify each API's domain and setup rules.
 - Edit or delete existing API configurations with ease.

 ## Getting Started